-- Wave as you sing the "Hello, hello" parts. - Gesture to others as you sing "How are you today?" - Point to yourself as you sing "I'm fine, thank you"
+- Wave as you sing the "Hello, hello" parts. - Gesture to others as you sing "How are you today?" - Point to yourself as you sing "I'm fine, thank you" - Hand gesture towards another student as you sing "And how about you?".

-Hand

-you how

-gesture towards another student as sing "And about you?".